iceTheN00b/iceTheN00b/README.md

-i believe in intelligence, and i think you should too. don't take my opinions too seriously though, I don't
+i believe in intelligence, and i think you should too.

+don't take my opinions too seriously though, I don't

 mostly an enthusiast. currently working with langchain and blockchain.

+i fall in love for the most subtle reasons.

 i have a girlfriend.
 <!---